mabseher/htd/README.md

       * `.) width : Minimize the maximum bag size of the computed decomposition.`
   * `--iterations <count> :            Set the number of iterations to be performed during optimization to <count> (0 = infinite).
 (Default: 10)`
   * `--patience <amount>:              Terminate the algorithm if more than <amount> iterations did not lead to an improvement (-1 = infinite).
 (Default: -1)`
-  * `--print-opt-progress :            Print progress whenever a new optimal decomposition is found.`

 ### Using htd as a developer